Please attend this special event!

 DRC staff will provide information and classroom materials in the format that accommodates the individual student's need(s).
 This may include Braille textbooks, large-print text, screen enlargement and other peripherals to allow students to reach their educational goals.
 Other accommodations to students may include academic and vocational counseling, early registration assistance, digital recorders, note taker paper, ASL interpreters for the Deaf & Hard of Hearing, audio books, extra time for tests, etc. Academic accommodations are determined based on functional limitations associated with a student's disability.
 These accommodations are provided in an effort to create a "level playing field" for students.

 HOW DO I APPLY?

-- Contact the DRC office to schedule an intake appointment with a DRC counselor.
+- Contact the DRC office by phone or email to schedule an intake appointment with a DRC counselor.